asynts/writer/Notes/Resolved/0001_recursive-add-paragraph.md

 -   We are adding to `document.content_nodes` and thus the for loop in `generate_layout_tree` continues for ever.
     My understanding is, that we are adding the region node in the wrong place.

+### Conclusion

+-   The problem was that the word `paragraph.` didn't fit on an entire page, the layout engine would therefore created pages and continue to do so until a stack overflow occured.